 Photography: Marcus Enno (Beardy McBeard)

 New South Welshmen (and women) had been crying out for a truly challenging sportive to call their own and it arguably arrived in March 2016.
 Situated three-and-a-half hours from Sydney or Canberra, the popular wine-making town of Orange will play host to the Newcrest Orange Challenge.
-Unlike its epic Peaks Challenge cousins, this one will leave you with just enough energy so you can enjoy an ale and steak from the renowned Hotel Canobolas – or even a meal at local hatted restaurant Lolli Redini.
+Unlike its epic Peaks Challenge cousin, this one will leave you with just enough energy so you can enjoy an ale and steak from the renowned Hotel Canobolas – or even a meal at local hatted restaurant Lolli Redini.
 A demanding yet highly achievable route and the promise of sampling some of the country’s top drops?
 We couldn’t resist taking a better look.

 We’re on a course due west from the town centre, steadily ticking along the rolling roads of the event formerly known as the Ronde van de Nob – a tribute to the cobbled Belgian spring classic, the Ronde van Vlaanderen (the Tour of Flanders).
 A brief look at the computer screen reveals we’ve already hit pro-level speeds far beyond anything we could experience in the city.